 From the top of the mountain, the world is infinite and exquisite; a never-ending horizon offering wonder and possibility.
 Those willing to take the time to learn, listen, understand and respect the mountain can master the fine art of summiting.
 Big pay offs involve big effort.
 So, go summit that mountain, in whatever manner works for you.
 Once at the top, breathe in and enjoy the view!

-- Yamnuska Mountain Adventures is based in Canmore, Alberta, Canada, in the heart of the Canadian Rockies.
+Yamnuska Mountain Adventures is based in Canmore, Alberta, Canada, in the heart of the Canadian Rockies.
 A mountaineering school and mountain-guiding company, they offer trips, programs and training courses from beginner to expert level, including in wilderness first-aid.
+Yamnuska is a partner in the World Travel & Tourism Council’s (WTTC) SafeTravel Stamp program.
 Check out MORE from Yamnuska here.